Technical Writer Education Requirements

 Freelance technical writers make up a large portion of today’s technical writers.
 As a freelance technical writer, you can take up short-term projects to work on with specific clients.
 To work as a freelancer, you need a strong portfolio.

 Technical writers come from a vast array of backgrounds and experiences.
 You can use your existing knowledge to jump-start your career in technical writing.
-By gaining some experience, curating your portfolio, and making some connections you can become a technical writer in a field of your interest.
+By gaining experience, curating samples, and making connections, you can become a technical writer in a field of your interest.

 If you are new to technical writing and are looking to break in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.